aimhubio/aim/docs/source/guides/integrations/basic_aim_mlflow_logs_conversion.md

 $ aim convert mlflow --tracking_uri 'file:///Users/aim_user/mlruns'
 ```

+You can also set the `MLFLOW_TRACKING_URI` environment variable to have MLflow find a URI from there.
+In both cases, the
+URI can either be a HTTP/HTTPS URI for a remote server, a database connection string, or a local path to log data to a
+directory.

 The conversion process will iterate over all your Experiments and create a distinct run for each run inside the
 experiment.
 If you want to process only a single experiment, you can provide the experiment id to the conversion
 command: